 If a pastor or an elder is guilty of sin and they are not repentant, that is they do not stop their wrong behavior, then that pastor or elder should be rebuked in front of the church and removed from office.

 How does this apply to a pastor?
 The answer is that only the wife and husband truly know the truth.
 Second, the elders of the church or the leaders of the church should be the next ones who know what the husband and wife are claiming.
 Those who will know the least will be the church members, unless one of the spouses is gossiping.
 This means that the congregation will not know everything and they will probably not know the most sensitive details.

 Consequently, how should the church respond?
 They need to trust the leaders, the elders of the church.
 The only facts that should be accepted as truth is what is communicated by the leaders.
 This comment assumes that the leaders have performed a complete and careful investigation.
 After listening to both spouses, they have then made a just decision.
 Justice is the key word.
 If the congregation cannot trust the leaders of the church, it is time to leave the church.

 How Should The Church Respond?

-The qualifications of a pastor are listed in 1 Timothy 3:1-7 and Titus 1:5-9.
-The common statement in both passage is that the pastor must be “above reproach.”
+The qualifications of an elder or a pastor are listed in 1 Timothy 3:1-7 and Titus 1:5-9.
+The common statement in both passages is that the pastor must be “above reproach.”
 In 1 Timothy 3:2 we are told that an elder “must be above reproach.”